Package 'fanplot'

 Details

-Data differ slightly from the final adjusted migration estimates published by the ONS, that take account of certain types of migration that the IPS doesn't pick up, such as asylum seekers, people migrating for longer or shorter than they thought they would, and migration over land to and from Northern Ireland.
+Data differ slightly from the final adjusted migration estimates published by the ONS, which take account of certain types of migration that the IPS does not capture, such as asylum seekers, people migrating for longer or shorter than they thought they would, and migration over land to and from Northern Ireland.

 Source